pandysong/blog/content/post/C,C++,Python.md

 historic reasons.
 Not because other language like C++ could not operate directly on hardware, but mainly because community is more or less stick with the C.

-In C, essentially, the code needs to manage the ownership (allocation and free) needs to be managed, needs to manage the pointer.
-If we will look at the source code on your project, we will find that most of code is essentially out of the core business logic and is to stick the core business logic together.
+In C, essentially, the code needs to manage the ownership (allocation and free), needs to manage the pointer.
+If we look at the source code in your project, we will find that most of code is essentially out of the core business logic but to stick the core business logic together.
 For managing a large scale software project, we will need to apply some pattern from Object Oriented Design.
-Patterns like decorator, adaptor, bridge could be applied in C. Actually in kernel development, these patterns are often used.
+Patterns like decorator, adaptor, bridge could be applied in C.
+Actually in kernel development, these patterns are often used.

 OOD or OOP is not specifically for C++ or other object oriented language.
-OOD is mostly of thought, the OOD could be applied with any language.
-However it needs some cost/tricky skills to apply these patterns.
+OOD is mostly of thought.
+The OOD could be applied with any language.
+However it needs some cost/tricky skills to apply these patterns in C.

-For example, following code will basically decouple the definition of `struct circle` from its client, only the place/client which needs to access the `struct circle` definition needs to know
+For example, following code will basically decouple the definition of `struct circle` from its client, only the place which needs to access the `struct circle` definition needs to know the concrete definition of this `struct`.
+The usually client only needs to have a pointer as reference.

 ```c
 //foward declaration to hide the implementation